stale-reactjs-org-translations/ca.reactjs.org/content/docs/handling-events.md

 </a>
 ```

-In React, this could instead be:
+Però a React, això seria:

 ```js{2-5,8}
 function ActionLink() {